peterpeterparker/stylo/README.md

 Unlike `addParagraphs` and `deleteParagraphs` that are triggered only if elements are such level are added or removed, `updateParagraphs` is triggered if the paragraphs themselves or any of their children (HTML elements and text nodes) are modified.

 Changes following keyboard inputs are debounced.

+### Attributes

+Following attributes are ignored to prevent the observer to trigger and keep track of changes that are not made by the user on purpose:

+- placeholder: the attribute used by Stylo to display the placeholder about the '/'
+- data-gramm: [Grammarly](https://www.grammarly.com/) flooding the DOM
+- class: only inline style is considered changes
+- spellcheck
+- contenteditable

+The list of excluded attributes can be extended through the configuration ([src/types/config.ts](src/types/config.ts)).

 ## Listener